 As I approached maturity, I became more and more sexually aware, but I still tended to put girls on a pedestal .
 At that time in my life, I never thought of girls that I admired in a carnal way, and I suppose I believed them incapable of having sexual desires.
 I probobly realized that I was being somewhat unrealistic, but I was very reluctant to abandon my beautiful fantasies.
 However, in male company I often pretended to be a sexually experienced sophisticate.
 I did not wish to be labeled as a blue-nosed prude, and I refused to carry a banner championing my true beliefs.

 This was my state of mind when I first started dating.
-My attitude slowly evolvedv as I experienced more of life.
+My attitude slowly evolved as I experienced more of life.
 However, I always retained a certain naivete about sex and male-female relationships.

 A few more observations.

-I discovered that female dwellers of the demi-monde are often products of abuse by members of family or by boy-friends.
+I discovered that female dwellers of the demi-monde are often products of abuse by members of their family or by boyfriends.
 Any beautiful young girl must expect to negotiate a hazardous passage if she is to preserve her virginity and her virtue.

-It took me a long time to realize that females probably are just as prone to sexual thoughts, temptations, and behaviours as their male counterparts.. . .
+It took me a long time to realize that females probably are just as prone to sexual thoughts, temptations, and behaviors as their male counterparts.

 I have no homosexual inclinations, but I can intellectually appreciate a homosexual’s dilemma.
 His or her feelings are often very intense, and he or she believes them to be inborn.
-All that being said, no one is forced to engage in homosexual acts.
-Their situation is similar to that of a heterosexual male or female who is unable to find a mate.
+All that being said, very few persons are forced to engage in homosexual acts.
+A homosexual’s situation is similar to that of a heterosexual male or female who is unable to find a mate.
 In either case, the traditional church response is to insist on celibacy..
 But many people are unwilling to accept that answer.
-So long as they do not push their own way of life on others, I suggest that we let them make their peace with God and live out their lives in peace.
+So long as they do not push their own way of life on others, I suggest that we let these people make their peace with God and live out their lives as they wish.

 The human sexual drive is a very powerful emotion.
-I can be beautiful, but it can also lead to aggression, violence, betrayal. jealousy, and bloodshed.
+It can lead to something beautiful, but it can also lead to aggression, violence, betrayal. jealousy, and bloodshed.
 I am thankful that I had a long and relatively stable relationship with my loving wife.
-I wish all of you either equal or greater felicity in marriage. . ..
+I wish all of you either equal or greater felicity in marriage.

-Remember, no one is without sin, but God loves us all .
+Remember, no one is without sin, and God loves us all .